Magical objects in Harry Potter: Portkeys

-Portkeys are first introduced in Goblet of Fire by Arthur Weasley.
-They are an alternative to apparation but can also be used to transport a group of people at once.
+Portkeys are first introduced in Goblet of Fire.
+They are an alternative to Apparation but can also be used to transport a group of people at once.
 Created by using the Portus spell, a Portkey can be set to transport anybody who touches it to a designated location or to become active at a predetermined time and transport itself and anyone touching it to its set destination.
 It may be created for one-way, one-time use or to transport the holder to and from a particular place in a round trip; in addition, it may be set to activate at a particular time or automatically transport the first person who touches it.
-The creation of Portkeys is highly restricted and controlled by the Ministry through the Department of Magical Transport's Portkey office.
-Cornelius Fudge objects to Dumbledore spontaneously creating one, stating that Dumbledore hasn't got authorisation; and at one point in chapter 3, Lupin says, "... it's more than our life's worth to set up an unauthorised Portkey."
+The creation of Portkeys is highly restricted and controlled by the Ministry.

 Any object can be used as a Portkey.
 As a safety measure to discourage unsuspecting Muggles from picking them up and activating them, wizards are advised to use old, worthless items.
-Portkey objects used in the Potter series include a football and an old Wellington [boot].
-Once the Portus charm is cast upon an object, it glows blue and vibrates gently; once settled it has become a Portkey.
-When Portkeys are activated, users feel the sensation of a hook being jerked from behind their navel.
-The floor disappears from beneath their feet, leaving their last position behind them, and they fly forward through a whirlwind of colour and sound, appearing suddenly at their destination.
-With enough practice it is possible to achieve a graceful landing: After the Portkey trip to the Quidditch World Cup in the fourth film, Mr. Weasley, Cedric and Amos Diggory land on their feet, while the less experienced teenagers, including Harry, fall on the ground.

-A Portkey plays an important role later in the climax of Harry Potter and the Goblet of Fire.
-At the end of the Triwizard Tournament, the Triwizard Cup is revealed to have been turned into a Portkey by Barty Crouch Jr. to transport Harry and Cedric to a graveyard, where Cedric is killed and Voldemort regains physical form.
-Prompted by his parents, Harry later uses the Portkey to escape with Cedric's body back to Hogwarts.
+Portkey objects used in the novels include a football and an old boot.